How Long Does It Really Take to Build a Profitable Blog?

 Can a blog become profitable in six months?

-It is possible, but it is exceedingly rare.
-Achieving robust financial viability in six months usually requires previous digital marketing experience, an aggressive publishing schedule (often requiring significant capital to outsource writing), and flawless niche selection.
+It is possible, but exceedingly rare.
+Achieving robust financial viability in six months usually requires previous digital marketing experience, an aggressive publishing schedule (often requiring capital to outsource writing), and flawless niche selection.
 For a complete beginner, expecting a full-time income in six months is an unrealistic expectation that often leads to burnout.

 Is blogging still worth starting today?